-Hotel, (Inn, Motel, Tourist Home or Lodging House).
-A building, or portion thereof, or a group of buildings on a single lot, intended to be used for the temporary occupancy of three (3) or more persons who are lodged, with or without meals, and in which major provision for cooking may be made in a central kitchen but may not be in the individual rooms or suites.
+Hotel.
+A building, or portion thereof, or a group of buildings on a single lot, intended to be used for the temporary occupancy of three (3) or more short term paying guests who are lodged, with or without meals, and in which major provision for cooking may be made in a central kitchen but may not be in the individual rooms or suites.
+[Amended by vote of Annual Town Meeting, Article 24, effective October 18, 2020, and approved by the Attorney General on January 25, 2022 and posted according to law on April 1, 2022]